GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 ### Exercise 5.5 (Group)

 >* Host will assign you to a breakout room (zoom) or a group.
->* Given the time constraint and the amount of resources required to run all of the simulations, each group will submit a **single** array job with 250 indexes
+>* Given the time constraint and the amount of resources required to run all of the simulations, each group will submit a **single** array job with 250 indexes.
+>* As a group, write a slurm script based on `500sims_2arrayindex.sl` from Exercise 5.4 to run 250 arrays.
+>* Then, choose **one person** in the group who will submit the job.
+The simulations output should be created in the chosen's person working directory.
+In the next section, the other members of the group will have to copy these output files for the post-processing step.

 ---